 The park stopped stocking rainbow trout in 1975, and fishing is allowed for both rainbow and brown trout.
 Fishing for brook trout is prohibited in most streams.
 Current management efforts include the removal of non-native trout species from streams where they are mixed with the native species.
 Natural barriers, such as waterfalls, are being used to separate brook trout populations from rainbow and brown trout.

 So far the most effective method of hog management is a combination of trapping and shooting.
-A rooting survey is taken in the park to determine the distribution of hogs, and vegetation monitoring is performed in hog exclosures.
+A rooting survey is taken in the park and vegetation monitoring is performed to determine the distribution of hogs and need for exclosures.
 Exclosures were once sites of hog disturbance, but are now fenced to exclude the hogs.
 They give researchers the opportunity to monitor what happens to both the plant and animal life in an ecosystem once the non-native species has been excluded.

 Learn more about park vegetation management, the team that works on control of exotic plants, forest pest monitoring and management, and restoring native landscapes in the park.